jgkwak95/jgkwak95.github.io/_pages/about.md

 <figure style="width: 40%;margin-bottom: 0px;margin-top: 0px"> <img src="{{ site.url }}{{ site.baseurl }}/images/IMG_8446.jpg" alt=""> </figure>
 **About**
 <span style="font-size:90%">
 *I'm a research scientist at NXN Labs, where I'm developing large-scale generative foundation models for fashion imagery.
 My research interest lies in image/video generation and 3D computer vision, with the broader goal of modeling and interacting with the visual world.
 Prior to NXN Labs, I was at Innerverz AI, focusing on video diffusion models.
-I hold a PhD (as well as a B.S. and M.S.) from Korea University, advised by Prof. Hanseok Ko.*
+I earned my PhD from Korea University, advised by Prof. Hanseok Ko.
+I also complete my B.S and M.S degrees in Electrical Engineering from Korea University.*
 </span>
 <span style="font-size:90%">
 [[Google Scholar](https://scholar.google.co.kr/citations?user=OokxUB4AAAAJ)]  [[Github](https://github.com/jgkwak95)]  [[CV]({{ site.url }}{{ site.baseurl }}/files/CV_jgkwak.pdf)]
 </span>
 ### News
 <span style="font-size:80%">
 **[Jul.
-2025] I will start a postdoctoral position at the University of British Columbia (UBC), working with Prof.<a href="https://www.cs.ubc.ca/~kmyi/">Kwang Moo Yi</a>.**
+2025] In September, I will start a postdoctoral fellow position at the University of British Columbia (UBC), working with Prof. <a href="https://www.cs.ubc.ca/~kmyi/">Kwang Moo Yi</a>.**
 **[Jun.
 2025] I've been recognized as an <a href="https://cvpr.thecvf.com/Conferences/2025/ProgramCommittee#all-outstanding-reviewer">Outstanding Reviewer</a> at CVPR 2025 (711/12,593 reviewers)**
 **[May 2025] One paper has been accepted to CVPRW 2025.**
 **[Dec.
 2024] I've joined <a href="https://nxn.ai/">NXN Labs</a> as an AI researcher, focusing on visual generative/editing models.**